-Proper thyroid gland function is essential for the overall health of your dog's body.
-The thyroid sits on the throat below the larynx, and produces hormones that control the rate of metabolism.
+Proper thyroid gland function is essential for the overall health of your dog's body, however, hypothyroidism is a common thyroid issue for dogs.
 Dogs with hypothyroidism have metabolic rates below normal, and as a result are prone to lethargy and weight gain.
 Hypothyroidism can cause a wide variety of symptoms in affected dogs, including intolerance to cold, a slow heart rate, irregular or absent heat cycles, chronic ear infections and eye problems, constipation, and anemia.
 There may be darkening of the skin and symmetrical hair loss down the flanks.
 The coat and skin may be dry and brittle or oily, as well as having hair that falls out more easily than other pets.
 Behavioral changes, including aggression may be seen in some dogs with hypothyroidism.

 In most cases, hypothyroidism is caused by autoimmune thyroiditis, which results in the destruction of the thyroid tissue.
 This is believed to be an inherited disease.
 A less common cause of hypothyroidism is when the thyroid gland atrophies (wastes away) for unknown reasons.
 Environmental and dietary factors are also believed to be involved, including polyvalent (multiple) vaccinations, and/or rabies vaccination, which may lead to hypothyroidism in some susceptible dogs.
 Hypothyroidism mostly occurs in middle-aged medium and large breed dogs, but the disease may be documented in many breeds.
 Some common breeds affected include the Miniature Schnauzer, Dachshund, Shetland Sheepdog, Cocker Spaniel, Golden Retriever, Labrador Retriever, Greyhound, and Doberman Pinscher to name a few.